NidhitheCoder/CompleteReactNative/README.md

 - Before tracking users location, we need to ask for permission.
 - Two forms of location tracking : foreground  and background.
 - We need to extramely aware of when  we are tracking location- it consumes battery power.

+## useEffect
+-  We Dont want to reference  state,props, or  context values without adding them to our dependency list.

+- Example:

+    if you have ;
+         props: trackId
+         state: value
+         context : recording

+         then,

+         useEffect(()=>{
+             trackId,value,recording
+         },[trackId,value,recording]);

+- Setter values are very consistent function.

+- Don't define helper functions that referance props,state or context outside of useEffect.
+- Example

+    if props: trackId

+    const helperFunction()=>{
+        trackId;
+    }

+    useEffect(()=>{
+        helperFunction();
+    });

+    It is better to define and call helper function inside the useEffect.